harmony-one/h/progress/konstantin-potapov.md

+2026-01-23 Fri: This week I fixed an issue with cross-shard transaction receipt generation.
+The problem was caused by partially updated code in the release.
+After the fix, I successfully processed more than three weeks of blocks on mainnet, but later the node got stuck at block 83393122.
+I collected execution traces for block 83393122 from both the main and dev branches and am currently investigating the discrepancy.

+---

 2026-01-16 Fri: This week I was investigating an issue related to shard transfers.
 The issue causes a fork on the dev branch and is caused by an incorrect sender address, resulting in an invalid receipt hash being computed.
 This is a Harmony-specific mechanism, and I am investigating the root cause of the sender address overwrite.
 The analysis requires processing a large volume of data, which makes the investigation time-consuming.

 ---